open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 involved.

-In the case of the [example app](#example-app), there are two places where a tracer may be acquired with an appropriate instrumentation scope:
+In the case of the [example app](#example-app), there are two places where a tracer may be acquired with an appropriate Instrumentation Scope:

 First, in the _application file_ `app.ts` (or `app.js`):